Why do newscasters on radio and TV sometimes sound like blithering idiots? Well, now it can be told.

 The kids in the WOWO newsroom report Hoagland Road.

-The morally superior Journal Gazette reports Hoagland Avenue
+The morally superior Journal Gazette reports Hoagland Avenue.

 Winner is: The Journal Gazette.
 The Journal correctly located the burning house on Hoagland Avenue, complete with numerical address and mentioning it is near downtown.